-- Exploration activities completed during early-2019 resulted in the discovery of two new high-grade gold-silver vein zones at the Los Cisnes Project, Bagual and Potranca.
-Similarly, field work at the Sierra Blanca Project focused on prioritizing drill targets in the extensive NW-trending Ana, Tranquilo, and Laguna "vein fields".
-Previously unrecognised high-grade gold-silver mineralization was also identified at Tranquilo from surface sampling and trenching. - Subsequent to year-end, the Company announced on June 18, 2019, that it had received high gold recoveries (92%) from preliminary leach tests undertaken on two high-grade, composite drill core samples taken from the Calandria Norte and Morena vein/breccia systems, Las Calandrias Project. - The Company also announced on June 18, 2019, the staking of a further 2,679 Ha of new exploration claims in the Savant Lake district, Ontario, on interpreted extensions to known gold and base metal (VMS) targets.
+- The Company announced on June 18, 2019, that it had received high gold recoveries (92%) from preliminary bottle roll leach tests undertaken on two high-grade, composite drill core samples taken from the Calandria Norte and Morena vein/breccia systems, Las Calandrias Project.
+This testwork provided high level metallurgical data on the potential compatibility of this high-grade gold mineralization with the processing circuits utilized in industry standard gold-silver leach circuits. - Drill target generation activities were completed at the Sierra Blanca Project, Santa Cruz Province, and incorporated assay results derived from sampling and trenching programs completed during H1 2019. - The Company also announced on June 18, 2019, the staking of a further 2,679 Ha of new exploration claims in the Savant Lake district, Ontario, on interpreted extensions to known gold and base metal (VMS-type) targets.
 Seven priority target areas (5 high-grade gold and 2 VMS targets) have now been identified at Savant Lake for further field evaluation and future drill testing.